kehantan/labbook/docs/protein/bradford.rst

 #.
 Dilute BSA powder in distilled water to make stock solution of BSA (5 mg/mL).
 #.
 Prepare a series of BSA standard solutions of known concentrations (e.g. 0, 200, 400, 600, 800, and 1000 ug/mL) by diluting the BSA stock solution in distilled water.

-    We would only need 10 uL/well, but I usually prepare around 100 uL for easier handling.
+    * We would only need 10 uL/well, but I usually prepare around 100 uL for easier handling.

 #.
 In a clear 96 well plate, add 10 uL of BSA or protein sample into 190 uL of Bradford reagent.
 Mix well by repeat pipetting.
 #.
 Include wells for blank by pipette 200 uL of solvent (depends on what solvent you use for dissolving the BSA, can be distilled water, MilliQ water, or PBS) into empty wells.

+    * Distilled water was used for blank instead of bradford reagent.
+This decision was made according to the reference below.

 #.
 Incubated at room temperature, 5 mins.
 #.
 Read absorbance at 590 nm and 450 nm.

-    We take 2 reading because we need to linearise the standard curve.
+    * We take 2 reading because we need to linearise the standard curve.
 See section below.

 Linearisation of Bradford assay
 -------------------------------